willianpc/lingua-css/README.md

 ## Instalation

-Todo
+Use npm to install Lingua CSS (recommended):

+    $ npm install linguacss

+Or, install it globally:

+    $ npm install -g linguacss

 ## Usage

 ### Command line

-1. You can run the following command if you want the result in the **stdout**:
+1. You can run the following command (assuming you installed globally) if you want the result in the **stdout**:

         $ lingua-css ./language-bundle.json